Perform database failover with SQL Managed Instance Availability Groups

 kubectl get pods -n arc -wcommand.
 As you can see, three SQL replicas with four containers each are running.

-In SSMS, you can also see that jumpstart-sql-0 is acting as the primary replica and jumpstart-sql-1 as the secondary.
+In SSMS, you can also see that jumpstart-sql-0 is acting as the primary replica and jumpstart-sql-1 and jumpstart-sql-2 are the secondary.
 At this point, close SSMS.

 To trigger the HA event, delete the primary replica jumpstart-sql-0 using the